Test-Time 3D Occupancy Prediction: Proposed Approach

-where $\mathbb{I}_{m}(\boldsymbol{\mu}_i)$ denoting visibility in the $m$-th view.
-The semantic map $\mathcal{M}(\mathbf{u})$ is obtained by querying a foundation VLM \textit{e.g.,} OpenSeeD \cite{OpenSeeD} with the user-specified set of classes $\mathbb{C}$.
-Unlike existing self-supervised occupancy counterparts \cite{SelfOcc}, our approach does not rely on a network to decode voxel semantics, thereby supporting \textit{open-vocabulary settings} where target classes can be altered at any time step (See \cref{exp:main}).
+\textbf{Modality-Specific Initialization.} In the LiDAR-based variant $\operatorname{TT-OccLiDAR}$, the sparse LiDAR points are directly initialized as 3D Gaussians, inheriting the precise spatial positions from real-world measurements.
+In contrast, the vision-centric variant $\operatorname{TT-OccCamera}$ reconstructs a 3D point cloud from 3D vision foundation models (3DVFMs).
+Specifically, we employ a pretrained 3DVFM such as VGGT \cite{vggt} and MapAnything \cite{keetha2025mapanything} to estimate dense depth maps from multi-view RGB inputs.
+When predicted depth maps suffer from inherent \textit{scale ambiguity} due to the lack of metric supervision (\textit{e.g.}, in VGGT), we mitigate this issue by applying multi-view triangulation to keypoint correspondences in overlapping views.
+See supplementary materials for details.

+\textbf{VFM Semantics.} To incorporate semantic information, we extract semantic maps from $M$ surrounding views by querying an open-vocabulary model \cite{OpenSeeD,groundedsam,rexomni}.
+Our framework is agnostic to the specific VFM used and various segmentation and grounding models were evaluated, as illustrated in Fig.~\ref{fig:overview}.
+These semantic maps are then lifted to 3D via a visibility-weighted projection:

+where $\mathbf{m}_i$ is a fused semantic probability vector for the 3D point.
+Specifically, $\boldsymbol{\mu_i} \in \mathbb{R}^3$ denotes the 3D coordinate of the $i$-th point.
+For each camera view $m \in \{1, \ldots, M\}$: $\mathrm{Proj}(\boldsymbol{\mu_i}; \mathbf{K}_m, \mathbf{E}_m)$ projects the 3D point $\boldsymbol{\mu_i}$ onto the 2D image plane using the corresponding camera intrinsics $\mathbf{K}_m$ and extrinsics $\mathbf{E}_m$; $\mathcal{M}_m(\cdot)$ returns the semantic probability vector from the open-vocabulary segmentation map at the projected 2D location; $\mathbb{I}_m(\boldsymbol{\mu_i})$ is a binary visibility indicator, equal to 1 if the point $\boldsymbol{\mu_i}$ is visible in view $m$, and 0 otherwise.
+The use of foundation models enables compatibility with open-vocabulary semantic queries, allowing TT-Occ to flexibly adapt to user-specified class definitions at test time.
+For benchmark evaluation on nuScenes \cite{nuScenes}, we adopt the standard label space; however, our method inherently supports open-vocabulary settings without requiring retraining, in contrast to conventional self-supervised occupancy prediction approaches (\textit{e.g.,} \cite{SelfOcc}) that depend on fixed decoder architectures and label sets.

-\textbf{Voxeliztion-oriented Initialization.} To accelerate Gaussian optimization and subsequent voxelization, we simplify the standard 3DGS initialization \cite{3DGS}.
-To maintain computational efficiency, we prune redundant Gaussians within the same voxel cell (size $\delta$) while merging their semantic vectors, ensuring the total number of Gaussians satisfies $K_t\ll N_t$.
-Additionally, we initialize the scale parameters with $\delta$ and constrain them using a sigmoid activation rather than an exponential function to prevent excessive growth.
+\textbf{Voxel-aware Simplifications.} To accelerate Gaussian optimization and subsequent voxelization, we simplify the standard 3DGS \cite{3DGS} by initializing the scale parameters with $\delta$ and constraining them using a sigmoid activation rather than an exponential function to prevent excessive growth.
+Additionally, we prune redundant Gaussians within the same voxel cell (size $\delta$) while merging their semantic probabilities.